"To the lover of pure wilderness, Alaska is one of the most wonderful countries in the world." -John Muir

 Seattle, Washington is one of the most picturesque ports in the world.
-Experience this sparkling city the day before our cruise, or spend a few days post-cruise.
+Experience this beautiful city the day before our cruise, or spend a few days post-cruise.
 The famous downtown waterfront on Elliott Bay and the iconic Mt.
 Rainer in the distance are your introductions to the Pacific Northwest.
 Our cruise will depart from the Smith Cove Cruise Terminal, just minutes from downtown Seattle.

 Glacier Bay National Park and Preserve.
 Comprised of 3.3 million acres, this spectacular UNESCO World Heritage Site features mountains, glaciers, forests and abundant wildlife.
 Our ship will spend an unforgettable day slowly cruising inside the park, near massive tidal glaciers.
 Park rangers are onboard to provide insight and answer your questions.
 Bring your camera and binoculars !

 Ketchikan is nestled at the foot of the Tongass National Forest, the largest national forest in the U.S. Its history includes being a busy hub for commercial fishing and logging.
 Now this picturesque town is a favorite port for travellers, with native Tlingit culture, authentic standing totem poles (the world's largest collection), cozy cafes, and a thriving local artist community.
 Tour options include sailing on a fishing boat featured on the hit tv show Deadliest Catch.
 Learn about Alaska's renown fishing industry, and watch for the bald eagles swooping down to feed just a few yards from your boat !

 Sitka.
 In the 1800's, wealthy Russian fur traders made this scenic area their own upscale destination.
 Imagine tall sailing ships anchored just offshore in Sitka Sound, with a snowcapped mountain as a their backdrop.
 Today modern cruise ships anchor in the same waters, and Russia's influence remains in place names, architecture and American history.
 Go shopping in town (local products are a specialty), or visit the fasincating Alaska Raptor Center, home to rescued bald eagles who are rehabilitated and released back in to the wild.
 You can even go ocean sportfishing for salmon and halibut.

 Where Have We been ?